KarlOttoFuchs/Shelly-Water-Level-Sensor-Integration/README.md

 <!-- ![](./Images/system_diagram.jpg) -->
 <p align="center"><img width="640" height="320" src="./Images/system_diagram.jpg"></p>

 The water level in the tank is measured by a pressure sensor connected to an ESP32C3 interface board that is on the same wifi network as the Shelly device.
-The Shelly device polls the interface board for the water level as a % of the tank volume.
+The Shelly device polls the interface board for the water level as a percentage of the tank volume.

 ---